prajaktadandge/openshift-1620feb-2026/Day1/README.md

 <pre>
 - is an application virtualization technology
 - each application runs in a separate container
-- each container uses 5/8 namespaces
+- each container uses about 8 namespaces
 - container are nothing but application process that runs in a separate namespace
 - all containers that runs on the same machines, share the OS Kernel and Hardware resources on the underlying Host OS